|Australian box jellyfish||Box jellies|

 10 mL/kg IV over 5 to 10 minutes

-If the systolic blood pressure does not return to the normal range, give a further 10 mL/kg body weight normal saline over 5 to 10 minutes.
-If intravenous access cannot be obtained consider intra-osseus access.
+If the systolic blood pressure does not return to the normal range, give a further 10 mL/kg body weight of the isotonic crystalloid over 5 to 10 minutes.

-Administer a bolus of normal saline if systolic blood pressure is less than 100 mmHg.
+Administer a bolus of isotonic crystalloid fluid if systolic blood pressure is less than 100 mmHg.

 If the systolic blood pressure does not return to the normal range, give a further 10 mL/kg body weight normal saline over 5 to 10 minutes.